danko1122q/vel-shell/docs/LANGUAGE.md

 ### `sighandle SIGNAL {vel-code}`

 Registers vel code to run when `SIGNAL` is received.
-Signal handling is deferred to the main loop.
+Deferred to the main loop.

 ### `exitcode`